pip-templates/pip-templates-env-azure-singlenode-k8s/README.md

 * Minimize differences between environments
 * Provide developers with environment to run and test their components integrated into the final system and expand their area of responsibilities

+For demo purposes azure VMs used as simulatung on-premises environment.
+If you want to use these project with real hardware machines remove azure related code from project.

 # Syntax
 All sripts have one required paramenter - *$ConfigPath*.
 This is the path to config, path can be absolute or relative.